chef/chef-web-docs/layouts/shortcodes/chef_dk.md

 -   Chef Infra Client
 -   chef and knife command line tools
--   Testing tools such as Test Kitchen, ChefSpec, Cookstyle, and Foodcritic
+-   Testing tools such as Test Kitchen, ChefSpec, and Cookstyle
 -   Chef InSpec
 -   Everything else needed to author cookbooks and upload them to the Chef Infra Server